andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-account-set-up/index.md

 Grab the keys from the API keys page and add them to the corresponding variables in the `.env.local` file.

-_Please be aware that these keys are for testing and you will need to generate new keys for production._
+_Please be aware that these keys are for testing and you will need to generate new keys for when you go live (production)._

 ## Create products for our online shop